 In 1989 they followed up and found that 13% that had goals earned twice as much as the 84% that responded.
-Even more impressive was the 3% that had written down their goals were earning ten times as much on average and more than the 97% all put together.
+Even more impressive was the 3% that had written down their goals were making ten times as much on average and more than the 97% all put together.

 The difference between people who succeed at their goals and those who do not is that successful people have written down their goals.
-Writing down our goals helps us remember them and we also hold ourselves accountable to achieving them.
+Writing down our goals helps us remember them and hold ourselves accountable to achieving them.

 1. Get a notebook and a pen.